Frequently Asked Questions

 What kinds of things will you appraise?

 We are qualified to do appraisals for personal property of many types - that means we can appraise typical things found in a household such as furniture, fine art, china, or silver, or more unique items like historical memorabilia.
-We currently DO NOT appraise wine, antiquities, or stamps.
+We currently DO NOT appraise wine or stamps.

 How do I know if something I have is worth appraising?